nexotc/nexotc-docs/docs/nexotc/faq.md

 # FAQ

 ??? abstract "What is NexOTC?"
 	NexOTC is a platform for peer-to-peer OTC (over-the-counter) trades.
-It offers secure, compliant and privacy-first trading for both individuals and institutions — without intermediaries or custodial risk.
+It offers secure, compliant and privacy-first trading for both individuals and institutions, without intermediaries or custodial risk.

 ??? abstract "Who can use NexOTC?"
 	NexOTC is built for professional traders, high-net-worth individuals, institutions and verified entities looking to execute OTC trades with full control and confidentiality.